VioletHarmon2002/MyFirstRobot/docs/home/assembly_guide.md

 ![step13](../assets/assembly/step13-1.png)

 The ESP32 is placed in the middle of the protoboard.
 The servo's are connected to the pins on the ESP32.
 The power supply is connected to battery connector on the protoboard.
 And the OLED is also connected through the pins on the protoboard

 ![step13](../assets/assembly/step13-2.png)

+You should connect the wires to the servo's on the protoboard.
+Make sure to connect the brown wire from the servo to the black wire on the protoboard.

+If you look at the protoboard from where the mini usb comes in that would be the back.
+The servo's are wired to their respective sides on the protoboards.
+The front servo's are wired to the front of the protoboard and the back servo's are wired to the back of the protoboard.

 ![step13](../assets/assembly/step13-3.png)